tefl/tesol certification guide (2026):

 common tefl courses

-Short taster TEFL 20–60 hours Getting a feel for TEFL Not enough on its own for paid jobs
+| Short taster TEFL | 20-60 hours | Getting a feel for TEFL | Not enough for paid jobs |

-Standard TEFL certificate 120 hours Online jobs, entry-level roles abroad Less depth than higher-level qualifications
+| Standard TEFL certificate | 120 hours | Online jobs, entry-level roles abroad | Less depth than advanced qualifications |

-Advanced / Level 5 180–300+ Career advancement, more competitive roles Expensive, takes longer
+| Advanced / Level 5 | 180-300+ | Career advancement, competitive roles | Expensive and time-consuming |

 4. how much should a tefl/tesol course cost?

-Just know that cheap doesn’t automatically mean bad, but if you think a price looks too good to be true, check:
+If a price looks too good to be true, check:

-why are some tefl courses so cheap now?
+why are some courses so cheap now?

 Over the last decade, TEFL has moved heavily online.
 Instead of running physical training centres, many providers (like us) now deliver everything through a learning platform.
 That cuts a lot of overhead, which is why online TEFL courses are often much cheaper than traditional in-person courses, sometimes 40-50% less for the same number of hours.